 Dedicated to America’s colonized and historically abused indigenous people, the National Museum of the American Indian joined the Mall in 2004, bringing with it significant Native American artifacts and a renowned cafeteria.
 (The Mitsitam Native Foods Café offers a stunning collection of dishes inspired by indigenous cuisines.)
 The structure was designed by a Native American team; the building is as much a part of the message as the exhibits.
-The details are extraordinary: dramatic, Kasota limestone-clad undulating walls resemble a wind-carved mesa; the museum’s main entrance plaza plots the star configurations on November 28, 1989, the date that federal legislation was introduced to create the museum.
+The details are extraordinary for number 9 in the list of the best museums in DC: dramatic, Kasota limestone-clad undulating walls resemble a wind-carved mesa; the museum’s main entrance plaza plots the star configurations on November 28, 1989, the date that federal legislation was introduced to create the museum.

 10. Renwick Gallery of the Smithsonian American Art Museum

 Following a $30 million renovation that wrapped up in 2015, the Renwick is a far cry from its former self.
 Perhaps best known for its blockbuster, much-Instagrammed “Wonder” exhibit, this Smithsonian museum celebrates craft and design in the digital age.
 Other notable exhibits have included the quirky “Murder Is Her Hobby,” a collection of gruesome doll houses used to help detectives solve crime scenes.
 The permanent collection includes over 80 objects that marry craft with innovation.